 In 1956 it was the dental school that led the way to higher education in Umeå.
 In 1958, Umeå launched a teaching hospital.
 And in 1963, the decision was made to establish a university in Umeå, and Umeå University was inaugurated on the 17th of September 1965, by the then king, Gustav VI Adolf.

 During 1965 there were only about 2,000 students.
-Today the total of students - including those at the postgraduate level - is approximately 32,000.
+Today the total of students - including those at the postgraduate level - is approximately 36,300.
 Many of these students are taking courses via distance education, or online learning.
-Additionally, there are 2,113 teachers and researchers employed by the university.
+Additionally, there are 4,197 teachers, researchers, and technical and administrative staff members employed by the university.